• Deutsch

 Choosing the Best Proxy: Factors to Consider Beyond Sticky vs. Rotating

-3. Speed and Reliability: High proxy speed and unwavering proxy reliability (ideally 99.9%+ uptime) are essential.
-Slow or failing proxies will bottleneck your data collection and lead to incomplete or corrupted results.
+3. Speed and reliability: Good speed and dependable uptime are both essential—slow or failing proxies will bottleneck data collection and lead to incomplete or corrupted results.

 The Mobile Proxy Advantage: Why Mobile IPs Stand Out